 Soil: There are three main soil types typical of outwash plains and moraines found on this site: 1) Fox sandy loam, 2-6% slope, 2) Fox sandy loam, 6-12% slope, and 3) Fox sandy loam, 18-25% slope.

 Topography: Elevation at the site ranges from 860-1010 feet above sea level, creating a rolling topography with moderate to steep slopes.
 Surface water includes the one unnamed approx. 3-acre lake within the property.

-Educational Use: This site is occasionally use by some field courses including Field Ecology, and other EEB courses, as well as by students in the School of Public Health.
+Educational Use: This site is occasionally used by field courses as well as by students in the School of Public Health.

 Public Use & Outreach Activities: There is no public access or parking at Newcomb.
-Vehicle found at the site that are not approved for research will be towed at the owner's expense.
+Unapproved vehicles found at the site will be towed at the owner's expense.

-The relative proximity to Ann Arbor, variety of habitats within a small area, including a small private lake, easy parking and access, and direct access to river and lake frontage make this a uniquely and very useful field site for research, classes, as well as public outreach opportunities.
+The relative proximity to Ann Arbor, variety of habitats within a small area, easy parking and access, and direct access to river and lake frontage make this a uniquely and very useful field site for research, classes, as well as public outreach opportunities.

 Specific additional opportunities at this site: